Gaaston12/OpenBootcamp/README.md

 </p>

 ## ✨Courses
-- 🚀 IntroProg
+- 🚀 /IntroProg
   First course for the fullstack route.

-- 🚀 JSBasico
+- 🚀 /JSBasico
   Course for basic JavaScript with Node.

 > Each exercise is in a specific branch: Exercise One -> branch = Ejer1